 \subsection{Other constraints and predictions}

-Conversion driven freeze-out in the scotogenic model requires fermionic DM, so DM interacts with the SM exclusively through the Yukawa couplings $y$.
-The couplings $|y_{\alpha k}|$ of the $N_k$ that forms DM have to be of order $10^{-7}$--$10^{-6}$ for conversion to work.
+Conversion-driven freeze-out in the scotogenic model requires fermionic DM, so DM interacts with the SM exclusively through the Yukawa couplings $y$.
+The couplings $|y_{\alpha k}|$ of the $N_k$ that forms DM have to be of the order of $10^{-7}$--$10^{-6}$ for conversion to work.
 Couplings of this magnitude and masses in the \unit[100]{GeV} to TeV region automatically suppress any and all DM direct and indirect detection signatures.

 Since $|y_{\alpha k}|$ for $N_k$ below $10^{-6}$ require a lightest neutrino mass around or below meV, this is a prediction of our scenario.
-This upper limit on the lightest Majorana neutrino mass also implies a lower limit on the rate for neutrinoless double-beta decay, seeing as that rate can only vanish for $m_1\in \unit[(1,10)]{meV}$ under normal ordering~\cite{Rodejohann:2011mu}.
+This upper limit on the lightest Majorana neutrino mass also implies a lower limit on the rate for neutrinoless double-beta decay, seeing as that rate can vanish only for $m_1\in \unit[(1,10)]{meV}$ under normal ordering~\cite{Rodejohann:2011mu}.

 The heavier $N_k$ could still have an impact, for example on lepton flavor violation, if their Yukawa couplings were large.
-This is in principle allowed in the conversion-driven region, but would imply a large hierarchy in the $y$ matrix columns, only to be constrained by lepton flavor violation.
-The more natural region has all $y$ entries of order $10^{-6}$, which then suppresses lepton flavor violation and all other signatures involving the neutral fermions.
+This is, in principle, allowed in the conversion-driven region but would imply a large hierarchy in the $y$ matrix columns, only to be constrained by lepton flavor violation.
+The more natural region has all $y$ entries of the order of $10^{-6}$, which then suppresses lepton flavor violation and all other signatures involving the neutral fermions.

 In a special region of parameter space the $N_k$ are almost degenerate, leading to one or two long-lived fermions that decay via $N\to \ell^+\ell^-N_\text{DM}$, $N\to \nu\nu N_\text{DM}$, or $N\to \gamma N_\text{DM}$.
-Such scenarios could be constrained by Big Bang nucleosynthesis if the lifetimes are long enough, but shall not be discussed further here.
+Such scenarios could be constrained by big bang nucleosynthesis if the lifetimes are long enough, but shall not be discussed further here.